svenpetersen1965/C64-Keyboard-Controlled-Kernal-Switch/README.md

 This software fixes the issue described above.
 An aditional connection is required.
 J4, Pin 5 (RS1) has to be connected to the EXROM signal (Expansion port, Pin 9, which can easily be accessed inside the C64) via a 220R resistor.
 The documentation has been updated.

 # REV. 1
 Revision 1 is released.
 The hardware is not tested, yet.
 Should not be a problem, since the changes are little, the design rule check has passed successfully and the gerbers were carefully checked with a gerber viewer.
 The documentation is still preliminary.
+It can be refered to the documentation of v0.1, a 220R resistor in the EXROM cable is not required anymore.